CleverPet/data_sharing_protocol/README.md

 }
 ```

-Events are designed flexibly represent events in time.
+Events are designed to flexibly represent events in time.
 These may be actions caused by an agent or they may be agentless occurrences.
 Events may span time or may be moments in time.

-As is relevant to Cleverpet, button presses can be easily represented in this structure: agents cause a `button_press` type event and the button label is stored in `content`.
+As is relevant to CleverPet, button presses can be easily represented in this structure: agents cause a `button_press` type event and the button label is stored in `content`.
 Human utterances may also be represented.
 Here we would use a `vocalization` type and store the transcript in `content`.
-Inside `other_data`, one could store the tokenized output of the uttereance after it has passed through an NLP pipeline, e.g.,
+Inside `other_data`, one could store the tokenized output of the utterance after it has passed through an NLP pipeline, e.g.,

 ```json
         {